 - Arts & Sciences does not accept CLEP credit.

-Current Cornell Students
+Guidelines for Current A&S Students

 - The College will accept transfer credits from other regionally accredited institutions upon recommendation of the relevant academic department.